DUNE/dunetrigger/dunetrigger/TriggerAna/fcl/README.md

 There are no producers run here, therefore these will work on a file produced from a TriggerSim fcl.
 But again, one can always create a config by adding them (examples will be in `TriggerSim/fcl`).

+In the `production` directory, there is an fcl file for each geometry that runs the production configuration for TP generation, using both the `ADCSimpleWindow` and `AbsRunningSum` algorithms.

-There are only very basic fcls, check the wholw configuration by dumping before running blindly.
+There are only very basic fcls, check the whole configuration by dumping before running blindly.